 - Do you think that impressions of Singapore as a satisfying tourism destination can be influenced by a trip to Singapore on Singapore Airlines?
 Or a first visit to Australia on Qantas?
-(Even experiences on non national airlines, such as United in the USA or budget airlines, such as Ryanair, can potentially influence satisfaction perceptions). - What if the person you speak to on the phone regarding destination services on a toll-free number is less than friendly or enthusiastic? - How would a tourist react upon stopping at a Visitor Information Centre and finding that the employees (often volunteers) are indifferent or apathetic about the region's tourism activities? - What if the reservation in the hotel, where you plan on spending your first night at the destination, has no sign of your reservation and they have no rooms available?
+(Even experiences on non national airlines, such as United in the USA or budget airlines, such as Ryanair, can potentially influence satisfaction perceptions). - What if the person you speak to on the phone regarding destination services on a toll-free number is less than friendly or enthusiastic? - How would a tourist react upon stopping at a Visitor Information Centre and finding that the employees (often volunteers) are indifferent or apathetic about the region's tourism activities and its attractions? - What if the reservation in the hotel, where you plan on spending your first night at the destination, has no sign of your reservation and they have no rooms available?

-Although there is widespread agreement on the importance of the concept of service experience in marketing, there are divergent views on how it should be characterized (Helkkula, 2011).
+Although there is widespread agreement on the importance of the concept of service experience in marketing, there are divergent views on how it should be characterized (Helkkula, 2011; Godovykh & Tasci, 2020).
 Traditionally, service experience has been conceptualized as an experience that is unique to an individual at a specific point in time, in a specific location, in the context of a specific event.
-As you can see from the examples above, the experience of the tourist is dependent on many component parts, many of which exist before someone ever becomes a tourist at a destination, and destination marketers hope that none of these links will lead to dissatisfaction with the overall tourist experience (Campos et al., 2018).
+As you can see from the examples above, the experience of the tourist is dependent on many component parts, many of which exist before someone ever becomes a tourist at a destination, and destination marketers hope that none of these links will lead to dissatisfaction with the overall tourist experience (Campos et al., 2018; Godovykh & Tasci, 2020).

-Service experiences incorporate what are commonly referred to as service encounters and these encounters happen at different stages of the consumption process, such as pre-purchase, on-site and post-purchase (Klaus ,2014).
+Service experiences incorporate what are commonly referred to as service encounters and these encounters happen at different stages of the consumption process, such as pre-purchase, on-site and post-purchase (Klaus, 2014).
 This view of service experiences has been described as the 'process view' that implicitly suggests various stages or phases over time, thereby involving an ongoing transformation or change in customer behaviour and their evaluations of the encounter (Helkkula, 2011), especially as the customer builds up experiences over time.
 Indeed, the service experience, according to this view, is not a state but a dynamic process that evolves from the pre-purchase to post-purchase stages of the consumption process.
-Tourism organisations need to understand the totality of the service experience, including customer experiences, and its meaning to be able to deliver superior encounters with customers (Meyer & Schwager, 2007).
+Tourism organizations need to understand the totality of the service experience, including customer experiences, and its meaning to be able to deliver superior encounters with customers (Grewal et al., 2020; Kaushal & Yadav, 2021).

-Given the challenges and importance of ensuring that the links in the tourism system are strong, it is important to understand some of the factors which define individual organisational management and performance.
-The study of management has traditionally been viewed from a manufacturing or industrial perspective.
-However, in tourism, a different perspective is necessary, since tourism is about managing not only products and assets, but also, and most importantly, about managing service, experience and customer expectations (see Chapter 1).
+Given the challenges and importance of ensuring that the links in the tourism system are strong, it is important to understand some of the factors which define individual organizational management and performance.
+The study of management has